Three Mile Dam campground

 Sites are not marked or powered.

-This lakeside campground is about as scenic as they come.
 As well as being unbeatable for fishing, bushwalking and a good dose of outdoor relaxation, Three Mile Dam campground offers Aussie heritage in spades.

 Established during the Kiandra gold-mining era, the dam provided water for sluicing operations via race lines to Kiandra (New Chum Hill).
 Its eastern side was part of the Snowy Mountains Hydro Electric Scheme.